Great Natural Treatments for Varicose Veins

 Massage your legs using circular motions, always upwards towards the heart.
 Lastly, use a closed fist to make upward movements.

-Every night, before you go to bed, lay down on the ground, on the bed, or on the sofa, and raise your legs high into the air.
-If possible, touch your glutes to the wall and keep your legs entirely vertical, creating a ninety degree angle with your body.
+Every night, before you go to bed, lay down on the ground, on the bed, or on the sofa, and then raise your legs high into the air.
+If possible, press your glutes against the wall and keep your legs entirely vertical, creating a ninety degree angle with your body.

-Hold the posture for 15 to 30 minutes, so long as your legs to go to sleep beforehand.
+Then hold the posture for 15 to 30 minutes, or until your legs start to go to sleep.

 This simple exercise, which is similar to some yoga postures or other body therapies, is very effective and relaxing if done daily.